Bayesian Optimization for QAOA: Other optimizers

 \section{Other optimizers}

 \textit{Basin-hopping -- }Basin-hopping is a global stochastic optimization algorithm~\cite{Wales_1997}.
 It combines two steps: (i) a local optimization which proposes a candidate solution and (ii) a perturbation of such candidate in order to make it hop to other basins which might contain a global optimal point.
 The new point is accepted or rejected according to a probability which depends on a ``temperature'' parameter.
 The ``temperature'' parameter decreases with the iteration number so that, at the beginning, new proposals are easily accepted while, at larger iterations, the algorithms becomes more and more selective.
-The algorithm runs for a fixed number of iterations.
+The algorithm runs for a fixed number of iterations and the local optimizer used in this context is the gradient based $BFGS$ algorithm.

 \textit{Dual annealing --} This global optimization algorithm is the generalized form of the simulated annealing and it is paired with a local optimization which is performed at the end of the annealing to refine the solution~\cite{XIANG1997216}.
 It is a variation of a hill climbing algorithm in which a solution is randomly perturbed and the new proposed point is accepted with a probability that depends on the difference in energy between the two points.
 This probability also depends on a ``temperature'' parameter that, like in the basin-hopping case, decreases with the number of iterations in order to converge to a candidate solution.